-A mismatch in these two totals indicatesthat a bookkeeping error has been made.
+A mismatch in these two totals indicates that a bookkeeping error has been made.
 For more on error-checking, see the encyclopedia entry on trial balance.

 Keeping the company's accounts and maintaining the balance in these equations, in turn, means that the organization's balance sheet (statement of financial position) provides an accurate basis for assessing the company's financial structure, its capital structure, and financial statement metrics (ratios).

 The account as the fundamental building block of an accounting system

-In business, each profit making company establishes an accounting system in order to manage and keep track of incoming and outgoing funds.
-The accounting system also provides the basis the basis for financial reports the company must file periodically.
+In business, each profit making company establishes an accounting system in order to manage and keep track of its assets, liabilities, equities, revenues, and expenses.
+The accounting system also provides the basis for the financial reports the company must file periodically.

 The basic building block in such a system is the account, which can be defined as a place for recording value and changes in value (additions and subtractions) for one specific purpose.
 In fact, "specific purposes" are divided into five categories, and these categories represent the five—the only five—kinds of accounts possible in an accounting system:

 First, there are the so-called "balance sheet" kinds of accounts: